The Culture & Architecture

 11:00 am ~ Ricca’s Architectural Salvage Tour

-Explore Ricca’s Architectural Salvage, a treasure trove of New Orleans history where pieces of the city’s past find new life.
-Wander through aisles of reclaimed doors, mantels, ironwork, stained glass, and one-of-a-kind artifacts rescued from historic buildings.
-On this tour, learn how Ricca’s has preserved and repurposed architectural details for more than 70 years, keeping the spirit of New Orleans craftsmanship alive.
+Discover Ricca’s Architectural Salvage, a treasure trove of New Orleans history where parts of the city’s past are given new life.
+Wander through aisles filled with reclaimed doors, mantels, ironwork, stained glass, and singular artifacts rescued from historic buildings.
+On this tour, learn how Ricca’s has preserved and repurposed architectural details for over 70 years, keeping the spirit of New Orleans craftsmanship alive.

 Ricca’s Architectural Salvage